hyperledger/fabric-docs-i18n/docs/source/tutorial/commercial_paper.md

 In passing, see how `instantiate` passes the orderer address `orderer.example.com:7050`.
-This is because it additionally submits an instantiate transaction to the orderer, which will include the transaction in the next block and distribute the transaction to all peers that have joined `mychannel`, enabling any peer to execute the chaincode in their own isolated chaincode container.
-Note that `instantiate` only needs to be issued once for the channel where `papercontract` will run even though typically it is installed on many peers.
+This is because it additionally submits an instantiate transaction to the orderer, which will include the transaction in the next block and distribute it to all peers that have joined `mychannel`, enabling any peer to execute the chaincode in their own isolated chaincode container.
+Note that `instantiate` only needs to be issued once for `papercontract` even though typically it is installed on many peers.

 See how a `papercontract` container has been started with the `docker ps`
 command: